FrontendMasters/bootcamp/lessons/calculator-setup.md

 https://github.com/FrontendMasters/bootcamp/tree/master/static/exercises/5-github.zip

-We will work on creating a calculator for next week's work with JavaScript.
+We are focusing this lesson on creating the HTML and CSS for the caclulator.
+In a future lesson we will make it interactive with JavaScript.

 ### A few Things To Know About This Calculator: